 The possible all-new MINI Paceman could effectively replace the BMW i3, which is BMW Group’s first high-volume dedicated BEV.
 German sources confirm that this MINI electric SUV will use new generation of battery cells that have new-age cathode chemistry and don’t use Cobalt at all.
 One can expect a cost-effective and environment-friendly battery pack in the first MINI electric SUV.

 Manufacturing of the all-new MINI Paceman electric SUV will take place at a new joint BMW Group-GWM venture plant located in Zhangjiagang, Jiangsu Province in China.
 This factory will have an annual production capacity of 160,000 units, and production is to begin in 2022.

-Meanwhile, the MINI electric SUV with bigger dimensions could arrive as a reborn MINI Traveller.
-With a debut planned in 2024, this MINI electric car is a few years away from making its first appearance, Autocar had reported.
+The MINI Traveller is expected to be the production version of the MINI Urbanaut concept unveiled last year.
+With a debut planned in 2024, this MINI electric car is a few years away from making its first appearance.